-A copy of the completed form should be emailed to [HRBusinessSupportTeam@nhs24.scot.nhs.uk](mailto:HRBusinessSupportTeam@nhs24.scot.nhs.uk) (as a pdf version), to be retained on file.
+A copy of the completed form should be emailed to People Services via People First (as a pdf version), to be retained on file.
 These interests will be retained on an NHS 24 register but will not be made available publicly.